 To avoid pitfalls, while planning your construction project, you should use some kind of digital solution.

-Once all the work on the job site has been completed, the project will soon come to a close.
-However, there are still a few steps that need to be done before the keys to the building can be handed over and the doors opened for good.
+Nonetheless, there are still a few steps that need to be done before the keys to the building can be handed over.

-First, an inspection of the whole building needs to be done.
-Most of the time, these inspections are fairly simple to pass, because other inspections should have been completed during the entire project.
+The reason is that other inspections should have already been completed during the entire project.
 It is during those previous inspections that issues should have been found and corrected.

 As soon as everything has been checked, it is time for the project team to train the client in operating and maintaining the newly built structure.
 That is a step of considerable importance as it will contribute to increasing the lifecycle of the project.